Altonymous/gopherswithgrenades/README.md

 This is a load testing suite that uses AWS and apachebench to slam your chosen URL

+## Dependencies

+# AWS account.
+# PEM Key file to place on the server to manage connections
+  - Must be in your ~/.ssh directory.
+  - Must set the permissions to read-only.

 ## Local Build and Test